manideepj2/seven-wonders/README.md

-# seven-wonders
+#Seven-wonders

-A web application which displays and describes the seven wonders of the world.
+A Simple web application which displays and describes the seven wonders of the world.
 The application was done using node.js and vue framework.